josefflores/GUI-91.461.201/doc/readme.txt

     |
     + www/                      The web root Directory
+        + _api/                 This is the api directory it holds a restful
+        |   |                   that returns json responses
+        |   + init/             The system initialization call
+        |   + .../              Api landing points, the
+        |
         + _com/                 The common component directory
         |   + css/              The CSS directory
         |   |   + main.css      The main document css styling file, this file